NativeScript/docs-v8/nativescript-core/xml-parser.md

 ### Position

-Defines a position within string, in line and column form.
+Defines a position within a string, in line and column form.

 | Name     | Type     | Description                                           |
 | -------- | -------- | ----------------------------------------------------- |